 Q. Is there an attendance policy at Johns Hopkins?

 A. There is an official attendance policy for the pre-clerkship curriculum.
 Lectures are not required attendance; all lectures are taped and available online.
-Students are expected to attend 80 percent of small-group discussions, patient contact sessions and simulations in the pre-clerkship curriculum and all formal curriculum events in the clerkship curriculum.
+Students are expected to attend small-group discussions, patient contact sessions and simulations in the pre-clerkship curriculum and all formal events in the clerkship curriculum.